- Getting Started

 - fewer worker compensation claims

-- 65% of ACT workers do not undertake in sufficient levels of physical activity
+- 50% do not undertake sufficient levels of physical activity

 Workplace health and wellbeing programs not only have real potential to positively influence the health of our workforce, they also make good business sense – increasing employee engagement and team cohesiveness in the short-term, and leading to reduced absenteeism, increased productivity and improved corporate image in the longer term.